openstack-archive/murano/doc/source/draft/appdev-guide/murano_pl/class_templ.rst

          - of
          - instructions

-Action is an optional parameter that specifies methods to be executed by direct triggering after deployment.
+Public is an optional parameter that specifies methods to be executed by direct triggering after deployment.

 Arguments are optional too, and are declared using the same syntax